 Best Shoes for Peroneal Tendonitis

-Underpronation is one potential cause and while I always LOVE for us to start by fixing our weak hips, glutes and stride, sometimes we need a little extra support from the right shoe.
+Pronation issues are one potential cause of ankle pain while running and while I always LOVE for us to start by fixing our weak hips, glutes and stride, sometimes we need a little extra support from the right shoe.

 Insoles are an option to make your current shoe work.
 By picking one that provides more arch support to help your foot stop rolling inward you could get relief, but these shoes also have other benefits like the larger heel height.

 While many of these have a higher heel to toe drop than I often recommend, they can be useful for Achilles or ankle pain because you’re shortening the amount the ankle has to stretch.